DatesJune 27 - July 17July 2 - July 22Later DepartureJuly 25 - August 14

 Be amazed in the Andes by Cotopaxi.
 An active volcano, Cotopaxi is one of the world’s highest volcanoes and is known for the lush and beautiful forest that surrounds it, as well as the glacier-covered summit.
 Hike to the refuge for an unforgettable view of Cotopaxi National Park.

 Visit the most popular island and home of the Charles Darwin Center.
 Learn about the volcanic formation of the islands and the giant tortoise breeding program.
+We will plant a few indigenous trees as a token of our support and appreciation for the reforestation project while we visit with the island's giant tortoises.

 Hike to Tortuga Bay known for its beautiful white sand beach and multitudes of marine iguanas.
-Kayak in the mangrove protected saltwater cove and snorkel among amazing marine life.
+Kayak in the mangrove-protected saltwater cove and snorkel among amazing marine life.
 Climb, crawl and hike through natural lava tunnels and walk around the edge of Twin Craters.
 Snorkel the crystal blue waters and see abundant natural life.

 The Hotel Embassy is strategically located in the lively Mariscal District, an exclusive area of the city near museums, galleries, theaters, historic city center, and other tourist attractions.
 Each room features Wi-Fi, phone and a safe.